HackBulgaria/Programming101-Python/week15/2-Users-Everywhere/README.md

 We need to have a way to register our users.

-* Make a registration form that can be seen at `/register` url.
+* Make a registration form that can be accessed at `/register` url.
-* Make a login form that can be seen at `/login` url.
+* Make a login form that can be accessed at `/login` url.

 Once a user has logged in, keep him logged in until he decides to log out.
 In order to to that, you will need [sessions](https://docs.djangoproject.com/en/1.9/topics/http/sessions/)